icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 I took the time to get to know him.... after all, a few minutes of social talking wouldn't hurt.

 His name is Dexter.
 He is from North Cotobato.
 He told me a lot of wonderful stories about his place.
 A landlocked province located in the region of Mindanao.
-Cotabato is now one of the investment-friendly provinces in Mindanao.
+Cotabato is now one of the investment-friendly provinces in the country today.
 Thousands of hectares of land are suitable for a variety of crops: rice, banana, rubber, oil palm and other high value crops.
 This 656,590 hectares of land is also blessed with beautiful surroundings and touristic places like the New Isreal's eco-tourism park that is situated at the foot of Mt.
 Apo.
 You also have the option to feel the breeze of nature of the Majestic Asik-Asik Falls.